HMByteSensei/FlagModelForMyApp/README.md

 # Animated Flag in Blender 🏳️

-This project features an **animated flag** created in **Blender** that I made in order to use it in [EduAugmentedReality](https://github.com/HMByteSensei/EduAugmentedReality).
+This project features an **animated flag** made in **Blender** that I made in order to use it in [EduAugmentedReality](https://github.com/HMByteSensei/EduAugmentedReality).
 Whole project was created as part of the Computer Graphics course.

 ## 🛠️ Features
 - **Cloth physics simulation** for natural waving motion.